 - First, add psyllium husk, sugar, oil, and water together and whisk to combine.
 Leave the mixture to form a gel, it should take a couple of minutes.

 - Once psyllium gel has formed, add it to a large mixing bowl along with the sourdough starter.
 Mix well to combine.
+If you are using starter discard, add 7g of active dry/instant yeast or 20g of fresh yeast at this point.

 - Add the dry ingredients to the bowl and bring the dough together using your hands.
 Mix until the dough starts separating from the bowl walls.